Alzheimer's Disease (cont.)

 Alzheimer's disease also causes changes in thinking, behavior, and personality.
 Close family members and friends may first notice these symptoms, although the person may also realize that something is wrong.

 Following are some of the symptoms of the different stages of Alzheimer's disease.
 They vary as the disease progresses.
 Talk to your doctor if a friend or family member has any of the signs.

 Usually, a person with mild Alzheimer's disease:

 These symptoms often are more obvious when the person is in a new and unfamiliar place or situation.

 Some people have memory loss called mild cognitive impairment.
-People with this condition are at risk for developing Alzheimer's disease or another type of dementia.
+People with this condition are at risk for Alzheimer's disease or another type of dementia.
 But not all people with mild cognitive impairment progress to dementia.

 Moderate Alzheimer's disease

 With moderate Alzheimer's disease, a person typically:

 Severe Alzheimer's disease